BLOG

 One thing that is really handy is Dialpad’s integration with Google Calendar and Microsoft 365.
 When reps create a meeting with a prospect, it automatically populates the meeting link.
 It may not seem like much, but over time, it can really add up:

-Screenshot of Google Calendar with a Dialpad meeting link insert
+Screenshot of Dialpad's Google Calendar integration automatically inserting a link into a meeting invite

 Bookings